The global sections of chiral de Rham complexes on compact Ricci-flat K\"ahler manifolds: Introduction

 \section{Introduction}

 In 1998, Malikov et al. \cite{MSV} constructed a sheaf of vertex algebras $\Omega^{ch}_X$ called the chiral de Rham complex on a complex manifold $X$.
-It has a grade of conformal weight, and the weight zero piece coincides with the ordinary de Rham sheaf.
-This construction has substantial applications to mirror symmetry and is related to stringy invariants of $X$ such as the elliptic genus \cite{Bor}.
-According to \cite{Kap}, on any Calabi-Yau manifold, the cohomology of $\Omega^{ch}_X$, called chiral Hodge cohomology, can be identified with the infinite-volume limit of the half-twisted sigma model defined by E. Witten.
+It is graded by conformal weight, and the weight zero piece coincides with the ordinary de Rham sheaf.
+According to \cite{Kap}, if $X$ is a Calabi-Yau manifold, its cohomology $H^*(X,\Omega_X^{ch})$, which is called \textsl{chiral Hodge cohomology}, can be identified with the infinite-volume limit of the half-twisted sigma model defined by E. Witten.
+This construction has substantial applications to mirror symmetry: Borisov established a relation between these sheaves of vertex algebras for mirror Calabi-Yau hypersurfaces and complete intersections in toric varieties in \cite{Bor}.
 We will study the chiral Hodge cohomology $H^*(X, \Omega^{ch}_X)$ of $X$, especially, $H^0(X,\Omega^{ch}_X)$, the space of the global sections of $\Omega^{ch}_X$.
-There is a chiral duality theorem for $H^*(X, \Omega^{ch}_X)$ \cite{MS2}, which restricted to weight zero piece is the Ponc\'are duality.
-Certain geometric structures on $X$ give rise to interesting substructures of $H^0(X,\Omega^{ch}_X)$.
+There is a chiral Poncar\'e duality theorem in \cite{MS2}: the space $H^*(X, \Omega^{ch}_X)$ carries a canonical non-degenerate bilinear form, which coincides with the usual Poincar\'e pairing when restricted to the conformal weight zero piece.
+Certain geometric structures on $X$ give rise to interesting structures of $H^0(X,\Omega^{ch}_X)$.
 For example, if $X$ is a Calabi-Yau manifold, $H^0(X,\Omega^{ch}_X)$ contains a topological vertex algebra structure, or equivalently, an $\mathcal N=2$ superconformal structure \cite{MSV}.
-If $X$ is hyper-K\"ahler, $H^0(X,\Omega^{ch}_X)$ contains an $\mathcal N=4$ superconformal structure with central charge $c=3N$, where $N$ is the complex dimension of $X$ \cite{Bor}\cite{H}.
+If $X$ is a hyperK\"ahler manifold, $H^0(X,\Omega^{ch}_X)$ contains an $\mathcal N=4$ superconformal structure with central charge $c=3d$, where $d$ is the complex dimension of $X$ \cite{Bor}\cite{H}.
 Describing the vertex algebra $H^0(X,\Omega^{ch}_X)$ is a difficult problem.
 In \cite{MS}, when $X$ is projective space, there is a description of $H^0(X,\Omega^{ch}_X)$.
-In \cite{S}\cite{S1}, we gave a complete description of $H^0(X,\Omega^{ch}_X)$ when $X$ is a K3 surface: it is isomorphic to the simple $\mathcal N =4$ algebra with central charge $c=6$.
-In this paper (Corollary \ref{cor:global}), when $X$ is a compact Ricci-flat K\:ahler manifold, we will show that $H^0(X,\Omega^{ch}_X)$ is an invariant subspace of a $\beta\gamma-bc$ system under the action of certain Lie algebra.
+In \cite{S}\cite{S1}, we gave a complete description of $H^0(X,\Omega^{ch}_X)$ when $X$ is a K3 surface: it is isomorphic to the simple $\mathcal N =4$ superconformal vertex algebra with central charge $c=6$.
+In this paper (Theorem \ref{thm:global}), when $X$ is a compact Ricci-flat K\"ahler manifold with holonomy group $SU(d)$ or $Sp(\frac d 2)$, we will show that $H^0(X,\Omega^{ch}_X)$ is isomorphic to the subspace of invariant elements of a $\beta\gamma-bc$ system under the action of certain Lie algebra of Cartan type.
+This Lie algebra is determinde by the Holonomy group of $X$.
+In particular, $H^0(X,\Omega^{ch}_X)$ is only dependent on the dimension of $X$ and its holonomy group.
+This can be regard as a vertex algebra anolog of Corollary {\ref{cor:isorx}}.